 - With service providers and vendors/consultants who work with us on our website or products/services, who need access to such information to carry out work for us.

-- When a user gives consent to do so, including, and not limited to, if we notify a user through our site/services/in an email/on social media that the information provided will be shared in a particular manner and a user provides such information (e.g. if a customer emails us feedback about a book and we ask permission to publish their feedback on our blog).
+- When a user gives consent to do so, including, and not limited to, if we notify a user through our site/services/in an email/on social media that the information provided will be shared in a particular manner and a user provides such information (e.g. if a customer emails us feedback about a book and we ask permission to publish their feedback on our blog or on social media).

 - When we are lawfully authorised or required to, or we believe in good faith that doing so is reasonably necessary or appropriate in order to comply with the law or legal processes, or to respond to lawful requests or legal authorities, including responding to lawful subpoenas, warrants, or court orders.